jorge277283828292/jorge277283828292/README.md

 ## Hi there 👋

 <p align="center">
-  Hello, welcome to my GitHub profile!
-I am a young person with great ambition to go far in this vast world of programming.
-Here is a small sample of the languages I have worked with.
+Welcome to my GitHub profile!
+I'm a self-taught programmer with strong ambition and a passion for technology.
+I'm always eager to improve and demonstrate what I’m capable of.
+Here's a small showcase of the languages and tools I’ve worked with so far!.
 </p>

 💻 **Programming Languages**